|12-13-2014, 01:19 PM||#1|

 Leg 2 (moderate, gravel roads) 8.6 miles

 This track is all gravel that snakes up into the mountains and back down.
-There are a few neat campsites and streams along the way.
+While the riding is pretty bland on the gravel, there are a few neat campsites and streams along the way.
+The track was near solid ice when we made our way down, so it was anything but boring for us.

 Leg 2 (hard, gravel & trail) 5.7 miles (This way is a lot more fun and scenic; take it if you can make it!)